sillsdev/LfMerge/README.md

 For each DbVersion that LfMerge supports, we build a different lfmerge binary.
 DbVersions 7000068 through 7000070 are built from FW 8 branches (`fieldworks8-master` or `feature/foo-fw8`), while DbVersion 7000072 is built from an FW 9 branch (`master` or `feature/foo`).
 There is a script called `pbuild.sh` (for "parallel build") that will handle all the complexity of the build process for you.
 It will run the build for each DbVersion in a Docker container, using a common Docker build image, and then copy the final results into a directory called `tarball`.
 Finally, it will run a Docker build that will take the files in the `tarball` directory and turn then into a Docker image for `lfmerge`.
 By default, this Docker image will be tagged `ghcr.io/sillsdev/lfmerge:latest`, the same tag as the tag built by the GitHub Actions workflow.

-.
-DbVersions 7000068 were from FieldWorks releases 8.2 or 8.3, and those builds will use the `fieldworks8-master` branch by default (see below for how you can change this).
-The `master` branch is for

-Normally you will run `pbuild.sh` with no parameters.
-It will look at the Git branch you have checked out, determine whether that branch is a branch based on FieldWorks 9 (DbVersion 7000072 or later) or FieldWorks 8 (DbVersions 7000068 through 7000070), and calculate the corresponding branch in the other FW version.
+**Normally you will run `pbuild.sh` with no parameters.** It will look at the Git branch you have checked out, determine whether that branch is a branch based on FieldWorks 9 (DbVersion 7000072 or later) or FieldWorks 8 (DbVersions 7000068 through 7000070), and calculate the corresponding branch in the other FW version.
 E.g., if you're on `master` the corresponding branch will be `fieldworks8-master`.
-If you're on `feature/something` the corresponding branch will be calculated as `feature/something-fw8`.
-If you're on `feature/something-fw8` then the corresponding branch will be `feature/something`.
-But if `pbuild.sh` gets this calculation wrong, then you can pass it a parameter to set what the corresponding branch should be.
-E.g. if you're on `feature/something` but you want the FW 8 builds to be built from `fieldworks8-live`, then run `pbuild.sh fieldworks8-live`.

-Alternatively you can build and run the tests on the command line:

-	msbuild /t:Test /p:Configuration=Debug build/LfMerge.proj

-### Building on Windows

-LfMerge is intended to be run on Linux and the development happens on Linux.
-For testing/debugging purposes it might be useful to build on Windows.
-Be prepared that building on Windows might currently not work or that the tests don't work out of the box.
+If you want different behavior, for example you want to run a build from `feature/foo` but use `fieldworks8-master` as the FW8 branch instead of `feature/foo-fw8`, then you can pass a parameter to `pbbuild.sh` to set what the corresponding branch should be.
+E.g. with `feature/foo` checked out, run `pbuild.sh fieldworks8-master` and you'll get a build where the DbVersion 7000072 binaries were built from the `feature/foo` branch, but where the DbVersion 7000068-7000070 binaries were built from `fieldworks8-master`. **You should rarely need this**, but it's sometimes helpful when you're trying to track down a bug that appears only in the FW 8 builds but not the FW 9 build, or vice-versa.

+## Testing locally

+The image that `pbuild.sh` produces is tagged with the same image tag as the one built by the official GitHub Actions workflow.
+This means that if you're running Language Forge locally via the Makefile in Language Forge's `docker` directory, you should be able to simply run `make` and the `lfmerge` container will be re-created with your local build.
+You can then do a Send/Receive via your `localhost` copy of Language Forge and check the results.

-## Logfiles
+## Logs

-LfMerge and LfMergeQueueManager log some output.
-On a Xenial system this can be seen by running:

-	journalctl -t LfMerge -t LfMergeQueueManager -e

-If you want to redirect the output to a file and still see the colors, you can use:

-	script -qfc "journalctl -t LfMerge --no-pager" /dev/null > lfmerge.log.txt
-	less -R lfmerge.log.txt
+The `lfmerge` container logs to stdout, so run `docker logs -f lfmerge` if you want to watch the logs.